drrindt/resume/resume.md

     Locations: Coronado, CA / Del Mar, CA / Vista, CA

-    - *Treatment modalities*: Individual psychotherapy using a variety of therapeutic techniques including cognitive behavioral therapy, family systems theory, and insight-oriented modalities.
+    - *Treatment modalities*: Individual psychotherapy using a variety of therapeutic techniques including Cognitive Behavioral Therapy, family systems theory, and insight-oriented modalities.
 Brief therapy and long term models used where appropriate.

     - *Consulting and Training Services*: Individual psychotherapy using a variety of therapeutic techniques including cognitive behavioral